 - 1. Boot from iBook Software Install CD and see if the hard drive mounts on the desktop. - 2.
 Boot from the Mac OS X software install CD.
 Under the File menu, select Disk Utilities and initialize the disk or run Disk First Aid. - 3.
 If no hard drive is found in Drive Setup, verify the hard drive cable connections. - 4.
-Replace hard drive cable. - 5.
+Replace hard drive cable.(This is the same cable that attaches to the optical drive.) - 5.
 Replace hard drive.